-ATS hosts and curates visual and performing art exhibits.
-Emily Lee, a founder of ATS, handles the selection and organization independently.
-Exhibits at ATS focus on material and process, and they do not force the artworks or artist into discursive categories.
-Exhibit text is provided.
-Installation and printed ephemera is done collaboratively with the artist(s).
+ATS hosts visual and performing art exhibits.
+Most exhibits are curated by Emily Lee, a founder of ATS.
+An exhibit text booklet is included with each project.
+Installation and printed ephemera are done collaboratively with the artist(s).

-ATS offers the space, digital outreach, and organizational power as resources for creative instructors.
+ATS offers guidance, digital outreach to 360+ subscribers, facilities, and technical assistance to first-time or non-professional creative instructors.
 Local residents are invited to propose a public workshop at least two months in advance.
-Each one is promoted through the ATS newsletter.
 Profits are split 50/50 between the workshop leader and ATS.
-First-time & to-be instructors welcome.
 To propose a workshop, email firstname.lastname@example.org

 [photo credit: Lauren Kluehiemer]

-At each gathering, a portion of Maggie Nelson’s On Freedom: Four Songs of Care and Constraint will be read out loud by whomever is interested for about 20 minutes, then discussed amongst the group for about an hour.
-Anyone is welcome to join for one or more gatherings.
+At each monthly gathering, a portion of Maggie Nelson’s On Freedom: Four Songs of Care and Constraint will be read out loud by whomever is interested for about 20 minutes, then discussed amongst the group for about an hour.
+Anyone familiar or unfamiliar with the text is welcome to join for one or more gatherings.
+Meet-ups usually occur on the last Sunday of every month from 5–7pm.
 Please RSVP via email at email@example.com

 ATS hosts and promotes shows.
 Thom Waddill, one of the co-founders of ATS, handles the selection and booking independently.
 Suggested donation cover is split 60/40 with the musicians, with 60% supporting ATS’s operating fees.